dhairs/dhairs.github.io/README.md

-# Coming Soon, in development, follow updates at (this link)[https://github.com/dhairs/guptadhairya.com]
+# Coming Soon, in development, follow updates at !(this link)[https://github.com/dhairs/guptadhairya.com]